Installing DataStax Enterprise 5.1 on Debian-based systems using APT

 • This procedure installs DataStax Enterprise 5.1 and the DataStax Agent.
 It does not install OpsCenter, Studio, or Graph Loader.

 • If using OpCenter 6.0, override the default DataStax Agent.
-See compatibility of OpsCenter with DSE.
+However, OpsCenter 6.8 is recommended.
+See DSE product compatibility.
 After installation:

-You can also install the agent during installation by adding datastax-agent-6.0.supported_version-1 to the installation command in 5.
+To install the agent during installation, add datastax-agent-6.0.supported_version-1 to the installation command in 5.

 SECURITY RISK